-Initial phase of soft robotic prototyping of the fluid dispenser at Xenoform Labs in San Francisco
+Early version of soft robotic prototype of an Aquadisia water dispenser created at Xenoform Labs in San Francisco, January 2020

-Artist talk on the project in development as part of “Coalesce Disperse: Reports from the Lab”, Coalesce Center for Biological Art, University at Buffalo
+Artist talk on the project in development as part of “Coalesce Disperse: Reports from the Lab”, Coalesce Center for Biological Art, University at Buffalo, May 8, 2020

 Dutch artist Jan Steen “Girl with Oysters”, 1658